-All students should be covered by a comprehensive health insurance plan.
-International students are required to have health insurance.
-Further information about obtaining health insurance can be found in the Insurance section of this catalog.

-CSM partners with Alegent Occupational Health Service (OHS) to provide student illness evaluations at a cost of \$40 each.
-These services are the financial responsibility of the students and can be paid by cash, check, credit/debit card at the time of service.
-For x-rays or additional testing, additional fees will be required.
-Alegent OHS is located near the CSM campus at Bergan Mercy Medical Building One at 7710 Mercy Road, Suite 124.

-Appointments may be made by calling 402-398-6581 between 7:00 a.m. and 4:30 p.m., Monday through Friday.
+CSM partners with Alegent Creighton Occupational Health Services (OHS) to provide limited health services at a reduced rate.
+These services are the financial responsibility of the student and must be paid with cash, check or credit/debit card at the time of service.
+The student is responsible for filing her medical expenses with her insurance carrier, as this service is not provided.
+The fee to see a provider is \$40.00.
+For x-rays or additional testing, additional fees will apply.
+Alegent Creighton OHS is located in Bergan Mercy Medical Building One, 7710 Mercy Road, Suite 124, near the CSM campus by Bergan Mercy Hospital.
+Appointments may be made by calling 402-398-6581 between 7:00 a.m. to 4:30 p.m., Monday through Friday.
+If a student requires medical assistance after the hours listed above, she may go to the emergency room or to an immediate care facility.
+The closest facility to the university is located at Applewood Clinic, 9717 Q Street, and the phone number is 402-537-1704.